saramahmoud55/saramahmoud55/README.md

 # Hi 👋 I am Sara Mahmoud
 ## Frontend Developer
-Passionate front-end developer with a knack for crafting user-centric interfaces.
-I bring websites and applications to life with HTML, CSS, and JavaScript frameworks like React.
-Adept at UI/UX principles and ensuring responsive design across all devices.
+Front-end developer with a passion for building intuitive, accessible, and visually engaging user interfaces.
+I turn ideas into fast, responsive, and dynamic web experiences using HTML, CSS, JavaScript, and modern frameworks like React and Vue.
+Grounded in UI/UX best practices, I care deeply about how things look and how they work.
+Always excited to learn, collaborate, and craft digital products that make an impact..
 Always eager to collaborate and tackle new challenges!

 * 🌍  I'm based in Cairo - Egypt
 * 🖥️  See my portfolio at [My GitHub account](https://github.com//saramahmoud55)